ForkPrince/duckduckgo-ai-openai-api/README.md

 The **DuckDuckGo AI OpenAI API** is an innovative and free solution that transforms DuckDuckGo AI Chat capabilities into an OpenAI compatible API interface.
 Designed to empower both developers and hobbyists, this API provides a unified platform for accessing multiple state-of-the-art large language models, including **o3-mini**, **gpt-4o-mini**, **claude-3-haiku**, **mixtral-8x7b**, and **llama3.3**.

+This project utilizes the open-source repository [duckduckgo_search](https://github.com/deedy5/duckduckgo_search) and acknowledges its contributors for enabling this integration.

 ---

 ## 🌟 Features